Peckness of Edge Posets: Final Remarks

 There is also the question of which regular polytopes induce CCT actions.
-We have shown it holds for the octahedron and the simplex (tetrahedron) in Subsubsection \ref{sssec:polytopes}.
-We also checked using the computer that it holds for the $n$-cube for $n \leq 3$.
-We wonder whether it holds for the five exceptional regular polytopes, which are the only regular polytopes other than simplices, octahedra, and cubes.
+We have shown that the $n$-octahedron (respectively the $n$-simplex) induces a CCT action on $B_{2n}$ (respectively $B_{n+1}$) in Subsection~\ref{sssec:polytopes}.
+We also checked using python code that the $n$-cube induces a CCT action on $B^{2^n}$ for $n \leq 3$.
+We wonder whether the induced action is CCT for the five exceptional regular polytopes, which are the only regular polytopes other than simplices, octahedra, and cubes.

-\begin{question} Do the groups of linear automorphisms of the five exceptional regular polytopes (namely the dodecahedron and icosahedron in $\mathbb R^3$ as well as the $24$-cell, $120$-cell, and $600$-cell polytopes in $\mathbb R^4$) induce CCT actions? \end{question}
+\begin{que} Do the groups of linear automorphisms of the five exceptional regular polytopes (namely the dodecahedron and icosahedron in $\mathbb R^3$ and the $24$-cell, $120$-cell, and $600$-cell polytopes in $\mathbb R^4$) induce CCT actions? \end{que}

-We found using computers that the group of invertible linear maps on $\mathbb F_2^3$ acting on the the seven nonzero points of $\mathbb F_2^3$ induces an action on $B_7$ which is CCT.
+We found using python code we wrote that the group of invertible linear maps on $\mathbb F_2^3$ acting on the the seven nonzero points of $\mathbb F_2^3$ induces an action on $B_7$ which is CCT.
 We wonder if this generalizes to other groups of invertible linear maps on finite fields.